BboyAkers/presentations/demystifying-the-ecmascript-spec-array-push/slides.md

 # like them? see https://unsplash.com/collections/94734566/slidev
 background: https://cover.sli.dev
 # some information about your slides (markdown enabled)
-title: Welcome to Slidev
+title: Demystifying the ECMAScript&reg; Specification
 info: |
-  ## Slidev Starter Template
+  ## Writing a polyfill.
-  Presentation slides for developers.
+  Presentation slides for developers to understand how to approach reading and implementing the ECMAScript&reg; Specification.

   Learn more at [Sli.dev](https://sli.dev)
 # apply unocss classes to the current slide